 Family life can be a place of refuge and security, but for some it is a source of pain and disappointment.
 Our families absorb many of the stresses and strains from the outside world – and the pressures can boil over.
 Sometimes a personal problem, particularly in an adolescent, can overwhelm a family and there seems to be no clear way forward.
 At other times, changes within the family leave other members confused and angry or hurt.
 When a crisis or disappointment happens for one member, the family group absorbs the impact – sometimes helping and sometimes hindering.
 Sometimes the help comes at a high price to one or more family members.

-A family is a ‘system’ or an organisation, but the rules and expectations of each one are unique and complex and often seen differently by each member.
+A family is a ‘system’ or an organisation, but the rules and expectations of each one is unique and complex and often seen differently by each member.
 It is through examining what the explicit and hidden ‘rules’ might be in each family – and how they are seen and interpreted by each member – that the therapeutic work might begin.
 One of the dilemmas of modern family life is the conflict of being an individual and remaining within the group, too.

 For many people family therapy conjures up interventions by government agencies when a family group has become dysfunctional.
 But increasingly families are seeking help for the extreme behaviour of one member, or to adapt to a shift or change.
+We offer a multitude of family therapy services to support your family improve its dynamics.

 Pre-nuptial counselling allows a couple to explore how they might handle a potential crisis in their relationship at some point in the future.
 It is a way for them to contemplate their ‘contract’ of being together and how they might prepare themselves if the relationship becomes strained – as it inevitably will do.
 Pre-nuptial counselling can be considered as a ‘negotiating or renegotiating our contract’.
 It can save a lot of heartache down the line because it helps the couple feel better equipped with the tools and techniques to navigate their way through the trickier moments of their relationship.